Bealby/magnet-fishing/README.md

 - For local deployment in GitPod, create the file `env.py` which will contain confidential `USER KEYS` that can be provided upon request.

-- The app can then be run by tying the command `python3 app.py` in the terminal
+- The app can then be run by typing the command `python3 app.py` in the terminal

 **Step-3 - Connecting GitHub to Heroku for deployment**

-- In the terminal log into Heroku using the command `heroku login`
+- In the terminal log login into Heroku using the command `heroku login`

 - Enter your `Email` and `Password` when prompted

-- Heroku Apps created can be viewed using the command `heroku apps`
+- (`Heroku Apps` created can be viewed using the command `heroku apps`)

 - Set up `Heroku` as `Master` branch using the command `heroku git:remote -a app-name`.
   The `app-name` being the name of the `Heroku App` created in Step-1.

-- In the terminal type the command `echo web: python app.py > Procfile`
+- Then in the terminal type the command `echo web: python app.py > Procfile`

 - Then the command `heroku ps:scale web=1`